 Being married, for many years to someone who is profoundly Deaf, I know first hand the difficulties that hearing people have with communicating with some Deaf people.
 Hearing people take a lot for granted when it comes to communication.
 I have witnessed people being told that a person can't hear, only to watch them carry on the way they were.
 Or worse still, over pronounce their words.
 This makes it even harder for a Deaf person to understand and may inadvertently make them feel inferior.
 Hearing people only do this because they don't know any different.
 They just need a little help to understand.

 I believe being able to communicate is one of the most basic human rights.
 NZSL, being an official language of New Zealand, is not used extensively enough.
-NZSL is a visual language, and many of the signs are logical and easy to remember once you know what they are.

-I believe the basic course Julie and I have put together, with the help and experience from people in the Deaf community, makes the basics of NZSL and Deaf Culture, quite easy to learn.
+I believe the basic course that we have put together, with the help and experience from people in the Deaf community, makes the basics of NZSL and Deaf Culture, quite easy to learn.
 We have also developed an individual online dictionary, with illustrations and videos of signs taught in each programme.
 This is to assist our clients in learning in their own time, and for them to use, if they need it, while they are out and about.
 It is mobile friendly which allows them to use it from any mobile device.

 I don't want to work just for the sake of making money.
 I also feel I need to make an impact with what I do.
 I feel this enterprise can really boost, both the hearing and Deaf communities.
 I hope that we, as a team, can assist in bridging the gap between the two.